JKorf/FTX.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 1.0.8 - 01 May 2022
+    * Updated CryptoExchange.Net which fixed an timing related issue in the websocket reconnection logic
+    * Added seconds representation to KlineInterval enum
+    * Fixed Deposit deserialization when confirmationTime is null

 * Version 1.0.7 - 14 Apr 2022
     * Updated CryptoExchange.Net